kaazing/demos/portfolio/README.md

 1. Run the script/batch file that fits your environment by running:
   for Linux/MacOS - **./stock-trading-service**
   for Windows - **.\stock-trading-service.bat**
-**NOTE** - If your ActiveMQ is **NOT** listening to **tcp://localhost:61616**, when you run the script in the step above, you will have pass the URL that your ActiveMQ is listening to as the first parameter of the script, i.e.:
+**NOTE** - If your ActiveMQ is **NOT** listening to **tcp://localhost:61616**, when you run the script in the step above, you will have to pass the URL that your ActiveMQ is listening to as the first parameter of the script, i.e.:
   for Linux/MacOS - **./stock-trading-service tcp://{ACTIVEMQ.IP}:{ACTIVEMQ.PORT}**
   for Windows - **.\stock-trading-service.bat tcp://{ACTIVEMQ.IP}:{ACTIVEMQ.PORT}**
 replacing the variables shown above: